What are Journalism Ethics: Definition, Principles, Relevance in Today's World and Future

 What are Journalism Ethics?

 Journalism ethics are the principles, or in simpler terms, a basic set of practices that journalists and media houses need to follow while reporting or covering an event.
-These ethics serve to guide journalists to uphold integrity, accuracy, fairness, bias, and accountability in their work.
-Today in the era of media commercialization where propaganda and narrative-based journalism have taken over true journalism, it becomes imperative to hold the essence of true journalism and by following these ethical practices, journalists can build trust among the public and uphold the democratic function of the press.
+These ethics serve to guide journalists to uphold integrity, accuracy, fairness, objectivity, and accountability in their work.
+In the current digital age, journalism monetises through clicks, creating buzz and sensation among the audiences.
+It is an easy choice for journalists to give the audience what piques interest, regardless of whether it is factual or ethically responsible.
+Journalists can build trust among the public and uphold the democratic function of the press by following these simple rules.

 Journalistic Ethics Explained